google/gcp_scanner/visualization_tool/docs/USAGE.md

 ![GCP Scanner Visualizer](../../misc/visualization_tool_images/search_regex_resources.webp)

+For more information on crafting Regex expressions, refer to the [Regex Reference](https://docs.pexip.com/admin/regex_reference.htm).

 ### IAM Policy Page

 This page shows the list of IAM policies that were found in the result file.
 The policies are visualized in a table view with each row represents a single role.
 The roles are grouped by the project that they belong to.